Welcome to Bermuda!

 Bermuda's Economy

-Dependent on international business and tourism, almost everything has to be imported
+Dependent on international business and tourism, almost everything is imported

 line drawing